frederickobrien/the-whale-lines/news/sacha-baron-cohen-reveals-donald-trump-is-one-of-his-characters.md

 ---

-title: Sacha Baron Cohen reveals Donald Trump has been one of his characters all along
+title: Sacha Baron Cohen reveals Donald Trump is one of his characters
 date: 2020-10-27T1:25:47.000Z
 description: American democracy is in even more of a crisis than it was before after it came to light Donald Trump does not exist except as a figment of Sacha Baron Cohen’s imagination.
 angle: 1